Shakir-Hussain12/inotebook/README.md

 ### Prerequisites

-In order to run this project you need:
+Inorder to run this project you need:
 - node
 - npm
 - VSCode or other IDE